Codium-ai/AlphaCodium/README.md

 Secondly, many of the design concepts, principles, and tricks we acquired in this work are broadly applicable as-is to any general code generation tasks.
 For example:
 - **YAML Structured output**: asking the model to generate an output in YAML format, equivalent to a given Pydantic class
-- **Semantic reasoning via bullet points analysis**: bullet points analysis encourage an in-depth understanding of the problem, and force the model to divide the output into logical semantic sections, leading to improved results
+- **Semantic reasoning via bullet points analysis**: bullet points analysis encourages an in-depth understanding of the problem, and force the model to divide the output into logical semantic sections, leading to improved results
 - **LLMs do better when generating a modular code**: when clearly asking the model to: `divide the generated code into small sub-functions, with meaningful names and functionality`, we observe a better-produced code, with fewer bugs, and higher success rates for the iterative fixing stages.
 - **Soft decisions with double validation**: with a double validation process, we add an extra step where, given the generated output, the model is asked to re-generate the same output, but correct it if needed
 - **Leave room for exploration**: since the model can be wrong, it’s better to avoid irreversible decisions, and leave room for exploration and code iterations with different possible solutions